Gl1tched-TM/TMInterface/README.md

 This plugin adds multi-color to your input display.

+This can be found in the Settings tab in the TMInterface console.

 **WARNING:** This plugin will flood your console with log commands atm, only use if you don't mind.

 ![image](https://github.com/user-attachments/assets/f02ffef8-5d51-4d3d-9348-3e44dc6521f9)